maniacalhamster/MGT45/w6thu.md

   - $1.5K est salvage val
   - 3 year useful life
   - $1K anual dep charge
-> Note: Balance sheet didn't have enough columns.
+> Note: Thought that the Balance sheet didn't have enough columns.
 Should belong on Accum.
-Dep. but lumped into Inventory instead
+Dep. but lumped into Inventory instead.
+>
+> BUT.
+It actually should be accounted into inventory account since it is used to determine the cost of goods sold.
 - Inventory + (Manuf Equip) = 0

 **Event 9**: Sold inventory to customers for $7.5K